 New Federal laws impose restrictions on issuing credit cards to individuals under 21 unless the applicant has the independent ability to repay debt, or has an adult co-signer who agrees to accept joint liability for the account.
 Learn More.

 Because credit cards can have immediate and long-term consequences, lawmakers have restricted the eligibility of young adults to secure them.

-Under the Credit CARD Act of 2009, if you're younger than 21 years old, you need one of two things: proof of financial independence (i.e. income or savings) or a co-signer at least 21 years old.
+Under the Credit CARD Act of 2009, if you’re younger than 21 years old, you need one of two things: proof of financial independence (that is, income or savings) or a co-signer at least 21 years old.

 As a first-time cardholder, expect to be treated as a high-risk customer until you prove you can handle a card responsibly.
 That means in addition to the low credit limit, you can expect a high interest rate that will make carrying a balance very costly.

 The other option is a secured card, which requires a deposit to secure your line of credit.
 It can be a good option.
 Without a credit history, you’re more likely to be approved for a secured card than an unsecured card.
 Establishing credit history with a secured card can also improve your chances of being approved for an unsecured card later on.

 If you choose a secured card, make sure the financial institution reports to all three credit bureaus – Experian, Equifax and TransUnion – and try to avoid fees as much as possible.
 Fees on secured cards can be the usual ones all consumers face, such as annual fees or over-limit fees.
 Secured cards also tend to sport some creative fees not found elsewhere, such as a preapproval application fee.